camunda/camunda-docs-manual/content/update/minor/721-to-722/_index.md

 # Camunda Template Engines FreeMarker
  We’ve moved the `camunda-template-engines-freemarker` project from its [previous location](https://github.com/camunda/camunda-template-engines-jsr223) into the [mono repository](https://github.com/camunda/camunda-bpm-platform).
 We’re no longer versioning it independently.
 Instead, we’ve integrated it into the 7.X.Y versioning scheme, so you can conveniently declare Camunda `7.22.0-alpha2` to use the latest release of Camunda Template Engines FreeMarker.

+# Camunda Connect
+ We’ve moved the `camunda-connect` project from its [previous location](https://github.com/camunda/camunda-connect) into the [mono repository](https://github.com/camunda/camunda-bpm-platform).
+We’re no longer versioning it independently.
+Instead, we’ve integrated it into the 7.X.Y versioning scheme, so you can conveniently declare Camunda `7.22.0-alpha2` to use the latest release of Camunda Connect.